 #team-member-updates

-If you are interested in another position within your department and the manager is also your manager you must do the following;
+If you are interested in another position within your department and the manager is also your manager you must do the following:

 The agreed upon transfer date should be reflected in the offer letter in Greenhouse to ensure transfer date alignment between current manager, new manager, and transferring team member.
 This is essential to ensure that both teams are able to plan and be set up for success.
-It is important to note that it is typically the former team of the team member that shuffles to ensure workload of the departing team member is covered while a backfill is hired for.
+It is important to note that it is typically the former team of the team member that shuffles to ensure workload of the departing team member is covered while a backfill is hired.
 This is to ensure a smooth and speedy transfer and a positive team member experience.
-When aligning on a start date, please also considering payroll alignment when selecting a start date.
+When aligning on a start date, please also consider payroll alignment when selecting a start date.

 Delaying transfers should be avoided to ensure a good team member experience for the transferring individual, however, if due to extenuating circumstances a transfer date needs to be pushed out, both managers need to agree on a new transfer date to communicate to the team member.

-If a team member sees a vacancy posted that is the next level up within their job family (for example an Intermediate Frontend Engineer sees a vacancy for an Senior Frontend Engineer), the team member should have a conversation with their manager about exploring that opportunity.
-Once that discussion is completed the team member should follow the internal department transfers guidance above.
+Slack channel to attract all potentially interested candidates.If a team member sees a vacancy posted that is the next level up within their job family (for example an Intermediate Frontend Engineer sees a vacancy for an Senior Frontend Engineer), the team member should have a conversation with their manager about exploring that opportunity.

 If the role is in a completely different job family (within their own division or in a completely different division, for example, if a Product Designer is interested in a Product Manager role), the team member must submit an application via the posting on GitLab’s internal job board on Greenhouse.

-Internal and external candidates will have the same process with the same amount of interviews and when possible the same interviewers, with the exception of the full screening call (which will be instead a short conversation to discuss compensation, as mentioned above).
+After the team member applies, the recruiter will reach out to the team member to connect regarding compensation for the role.
+In some cases, the compensation may be lower than the current one.
+Once the team member understands and agrees with the compensation for the new role, they can continue the process.
+Internal and external candidates will follow the same process with the exception of the full screening call (which will instead be a short conversation to discuss compensation, as mentioned above).
 However, if the internal applicant will be staying in the same division and the executive level interview is a part of the process, the executive may choose to skip their interview.
 All interview feedback and notes will be captured in the internal team member’s Greenhouse profile, which will be automatically hidden from the team member.
 After interviews are completed, internal “reference checks” will be completed with the applicant’s current manager by the new hiring manager.
+It is recommended that team members inform their manager of their desire to move internally and their career aspirations.
+Your manager should not hear about your new opportunity from the new hiring manager; it should come from the team member prior to the new hiring manager checking in for references with the current manager.

 If you are unsure of the role, set up a coffee chat with the hiring manager to introduce yourself.
 Express your interest in the role and your desire to learn more about the vacancy requirements and skills needed.
 If after that conversation you do not feel that you are qualified or comfortable making the move, ask the hiring manager to provide guidance on what you can do to develop yourself so you will be ready for the next opportunity.
-It may also be possible to set up an internship for learning situation with the hiring manager.
+It may also be possible to set up an internship for learning with the hiring manager.

-While the Career Mobility Issue Issue aims to kick off the logistics of switching roles, the guidelines below are meant to guide the communication of internal promotions and transitions to ensure consistency and alignment from all parties involved.
+While the Career Mobility Issue aims to kick off the logistics of switching roles, the guidelines below are meant to guide the communication of internal promotions and transitions to ensure consistency and alignment from all parties involved.

 new manager